luqas11/battery-debugger/firmware/README.md

 # Firmware
 This **ESP8266** sketch takes the readings from the battery and sends them to the **Node** backend.
 The WiFi credentials and the backend URL are stored in the `config.h` file, and the reading period is defined (in minutes) in the sketch, as the integer variable `PERIOD`.
-It will indefinetly try to send the current value of it's analog input to the backend, wait the `PERIOD` time, and try again.
-The built-in led will blink one if the request sent is successful, and blink twice if it's not.
+It will indefinetly try to send the current voltage value to the backend, wait the `PERIOD` time, and try again.
+The built-in led will blink once if the request sent is successful, and blink twice if it's not.

 The time is read from the `millis()` function and converted to hours, and the voltage is read from the analog input, and converted with a correction constant.
 Since the relation between the read voltage and the analog value is linear, the conversion is quite simple: